What is the R100 Scottish Broadband Voucher Scheme (SBVS)?

 How does the application process work?

-Providers will be able to register with the scheme at any time so keep checking back for more options.
+Suppliers will be able to register with the scheme at any time so keep checking back for more options.

 We recommend that you opt for a broadband package which best suits your requirements.
 It is important that you research other options available from other suppliers (including those not registered under the scheme) as, in some cases, you may have access to better offers.